HGV Speed Limits in the UK and Scotland: Full Legal Breakdown

 • Over 7.5 tonnes

-This blog focuses on vehicles over 7.5 tonnes, as they’re subject to stricter speed limits.
+This article focuses on vehicles over 7.5 tonnes, as these are subject to

 HGV Speed Limits in England and Wales